BigslimVdub/AeonLW/README.md

 -  Address book
 Adding recipients into your address book will allow you keep track of who you have sent funds to - you can add recipients of your payments before or after transactions have been processed.

+-Auto Integrated Address creation
+When creating a new wallet, integrated address' are automatically created for you.

 - Transaction history tab
 A scrollable field where you can check your prior transactions quickly and securely.
+You can also check your transactions on a block explorer through the wallet interface button.

 - Non English seed restore
 Restore your wallet with non-English characters (Russian, German, Chinese and other languages)